haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/airs.md

 ## Generating the AIR restraints file

-Once you have defined your active and passive residues you can use our [online server](https://milou.science.uu.nl/services/GenTBL/) to generate a CNS-formatted ambiguous distance restraints file.
+Once you have defined your active and passive residues you can use our [GenTBL online server](https://wenmr.science.uu.nl/gentbl/) to generate a CNS-formatted ambiguous distance restraints file.

-"Copy and paste" the output or save it as a simple text to disk using "file save as".
+"Copy and paste" the output in your favourit text editor or save it as a simple text to disk by clicking on the "DOWNLOAD" button (default name will be `ambig.tbl`).
 Make sure the saved file contains the proper data since some browsers might give problems with this service.

 Alternatively, you can also generate those directly following the instructions and using the scripts described in our [online HADDOCK2.4 installation tutorial](education/HADDOCK24/HADDOCK24-local-tutorial/#defining-restraints-for-docking).